AugustusClient/Augustus-Wiki/src/content/docs/combat/killaura.md

 How killaura will attack

-> Legit: Will invoke clickMouse() function in minecraft code.
+> **Legit**: Will invoke clickMouse() function in minecraft code.

-> Packet: Instead of asking minecraft to attack, sends packet C02PacketUseEntity with action ATTACK and entity your target.
+> **Packet**: Instead of asking minecraft to attack, sends packet C02PacketUseEntity with action ATTACK and entity your target.

-> Multi: Will attack multiple entities in one tick.
+> **Multi**: Will attack multiple entities in one tick.
 Switch killaura is way less undetected.
 This won't work on 90% of anticheats.
 Not worth to use anyway, switch killaura is almost the same.

 #### BlockMode